This post is part of a series exploring the different forms MBA interviews take and how you can ace them all!

-Welcome to the brave new world of MBA interviews!
-What just a few years ago was a straightforward one-on-one, in-person talk now has morphed into a kaleidoscope of forms and mediums.
+Welcome to the ever-evolving world of MBA interviews!
+What just five-six years ago was a straightforward one-on-one, in-person talk now has morphed into a kaleidoscope of forms and mediums.

 Still, why this development?
 And why now?

 The reasons are numerous – and they are important to understand, because they give you context for making your own MBA interviews hit the bulls-eye.

 1. Globalization. (a) The more adcoms can “see you in action,” the better they can see your ability to interact across cultures. (b) They also can assess your English language skills more effectively by visual evaluation.

 2. Shorter and fewer essays.
 As you’ve surely noticed, MBA essays are becoming microscopic– and decreasing in number as well.
 Thus, more weight goes to other segments of the application, including job descriptions, recommendations, and interviews.
 And the interview in turn evolves to carry that weight.

 3. Authenticity.
 Adcoms are on an eternal search for authenticity in candidates, and have grown jaded about how much value they receive from essays that can be, in their view, gamed.
 So they are testing out new forms of interviews to target the real (spontaneous) you as effectively as possible.

 4. Control.
 Adding the visual dimension when interviewing remotely (not uncommon) removes the opportunity for props, notes, etc.